-Historical Notes: Jefferson described the leader of the Lewis and Clark Expedition as having undaunted courage and "possessing a firmness and perseverance of purpose which nothing but impossibilities could divert from it's direction ..."
-Jefferson knew Lewis and his family from his native Albemarle County, Virginia.
+Historical Notes: Thomas Jefferson described the leader of the Lewis and Clark Expedition as having undaunted courage and "firmness & perseverance of purpose which nothing but impossibilities could divert from it's direction ...."1 Jefferson knew Lewis and his family from his native Albemarle County, Virginia.
 As early as 1792 Lewis expressed his desire to lead a western expedition.
-He was serving as Jefferson's presidential secretaries when Congress approved the 1803 expedition to explore the northwest, and Jefferson did not hesitate to name Lewis leader of the exploring party.
+He was serving as Jefferson's personal secretary when Congress approved the 1803 expedition to explore the northwest, and Jefferson did not hesitate to name Lewis leader of the exploring party.

 Jefferson appointed Lewis governor of Louisiana after his return in 1806.
 Lewis held that position until his mysterious death in 1809, the cause of which remains undetermined.
 Although many believed that Lewis was murdered, Jefferson concluded that he died by his own hand:

-"About 3. oclock in the night he did the deed which plunged his friends into affliction and deprived his country of one of her most valued citizens ..."
+[A]bout three aclock in the night, he did the deed which plunged his friends into affliction, and deprived his country of one of her most valued citizens ....3

 Lewis sat for Saint-Memin twice, before and after the expedition, and Jefferson may have owned both images.